Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The route was one of two (the other being the 4) surprisingly re-awarded one the basis of existing step entrance double deckers in September 2000, at a time when nearly everything was being awarded with low floor vehicles.
 However dual door vehicles were specified, so the H*** GEV Olympians were replaced by visually identical dual door Olympians that had come to Arriva with Kentish Bus, part of British Bus, and subsequently used by Arriva London North, the former Leaside, at Tottenham garage.

-Further type changes occurred towards the end of the contract, and the 103 has now had its fourth type change in barely a year!
+Further type changes occurred towards the end of the contract, and the 103 had its fourth type change in barely a year!
 First the ex-Kentish Bus Olympians were replaced by Volvo Citybuses displaced from central London routes, allowing the Olympians to be converted into driver trainers, then Arriva sold all the Citybuses and the 103 was converted back to Olympians, this time Alexander bodied vehicles displaced from the 253 by new vehicles.

 Another round of new contracts commencing from 15 October 2005 saw Arriva lose the 103 but win route 128.
 The new buses for the 128 started arriving early and were pressed into service, but mainly on route 20 to preserve them from the inevitable vandalism on parts of the 103.
 Consequently slightly older Eclipse Geminis were used on the 103 for its last couple of months with Arriva.